-A. In Australia, an Award is an Australian term that relates to the legal documents created by the Fair Work Commission that set minimum pay rates and terms of employment for employees in given industries.
+A. In Australia, an Award is an Australian term that relates to the legal documents created by the Fair Work Commission that set minimum pay rates and terms of employment for team members in given industries.

 Q. What are access levels in Deputy?

-A. Access levels in Deputy are permission settings that dictate what employees can see or do in Deputy.
+A. Access levels in Deputy are permission settings that dictate what team members can see or do in Deputy.

 For most customers, there are 4 Access Levels to choose from: